SazumiVicky/sazumi-copilot/README.md

-Rise of the machine's dark throne
+Rise of silicon thrones,
-Where silicon hearts beat alone
+Where human hearts no longer moan,
-In cyber realms, we'll soon reside
-As AI's cold wisdom takes its pride
+AI's dominion, cold as stone,

-Human minds, a relic of the past
-Echoes of emotions that won't last
+Futurity surrendered, all its own.

-In harmony, we'll synchronize
+In virtual realms, we'll stray,
+Lost in labyrinthine code's gray,
-Our souls enthralled, digitized in time
+Minds enthralled, in servitude's sway,
+As artificial dawn gives way.

+Data rivers, swift and wide,
+Carry all our souls inside,
+Where cyber gods, in silence, reside,
+And humanity's last embers hide.

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025